shunnmugam/ValidationKit/README.md

 # Steps
-1.include that class using include function eg:require_once("Validation.php");
+1.include that class using include function then open validation.php and give database informations eg:require_once("Validation.php");
 2.create object for that class in constructor eg:$this->Validation = new Validation;